Skip to content

 At this time, we cannot guarantee what you will learn during the course or what client you’ll be placed at - there is a chance that you will land in a company that is in your desired industry/technology space, but this isn’t possible for all people, all of the time.

-Ultimately, we will decide what you will be learning and the client you go to, to give you the best chance for long-term success.
+Ultimately, we will decide what you will be learning and the client you go to, ensuring you have the best chance for long-term success.

 If you have an extremely strong desire to go into a specific technology, then Sigma Labs may not be the best place for you as we - at this time - cannot guarantee any specific career path.